MutiatOba/tech221_virtulisation/README.md

 A set of tools, software, and configurations used by developers to create, test, and debug software applications.
 It usually includes programming languages, integrated development environments (IDEs), text editors, version control systems, testing frameworks, and other tools that help developers to write, test, and deploy code.

 <img width="572" alt="image" src="https://user-images.githubusercontent.com/118978642/232735867-fb0b0ef3-82eb-4bac-a75b-0d1608e9f60f.png">

+1. user friendly, fast and robust - if not people would end up usinig something else

+2. as close to the production enviroment as possible. this will do away with future errors when we come to deploy

+3. support one application. say appliction 1 requires version 1.1 and then you have a second app that requiores version 1.5. then this could lead to comflicts.
+App1 might need a program that conflicts with App2

+4. it should be the same for everyone everywhere

+5. it should be easy to update - e.g using a shell script.

+Vagrant allows us to achieve all 5 of these points.

 ### What is the purpose of the dev env?